Buyout firm Apax to cut staff, shrink London office - source

-One of the oldest players in the European buyout business, Apax has had a tough time trying to raise 9 billion euros (7.67 billion pounds) for its latest fund, mirroring fundraising woes across the European private equity industry.
+One of the oldest players in the European buyout business, Apax has had a tough time trying to raise 9 billion euros ($11.70 billion) for its latest fund, mirroring fundraising woes across the European private equity industry.

 Apax will shed 11 of its 110 investment professionals, including 6 partners, said the source, wishing to remain anonymous.